 and kept Shabbat (Saturday, not Sunday).

-Paul reminded them (what they already know since they were walking in the truth) that al of the above is a shadow of things to come.
-There's a spiritual principle behind it all what it's all about.
+Paul reminded them (what they already know since they were walking in the truth) that all of the above is a shadow of things to come.
+There's a spiritual principle behind it and that is what it's all about.

 Paul told them to not pay attention to it when people judged / mocked them for living according to Abba's instructions.
 He did NOT say it by means to tell anyone to no longer keep Abba's instructions like many believers claim these days.